KonsumGandalf/awt-pj-ss24-5gmag-2/qoe-metrics-dashboard/README.md

 # QoeMetricsDashboard

-This is the repository for Group 2 of the 5G-MAG - A user interface for metrics and consumption reports project of the module Advanced Web Technologies at TU Berlin
+This project provides the Client-side React Application for the project "5G-MAG - A user interface for metrics and consumption reports".

-Authors:

-- David Schmidt <d.schmidt@campus.tu-berlin.de>
-- Jonas Heisterberg <heisterberg@campus.tu-berlin.de>
-- Cedric Lenßen <c.lenssen@campus.tu-berlin.de>

-# Installation
+## Installation

 Run `npm install` to install all dependencies.